 Dr. Martin J.M.
 Hoondert (* 1967) studied musicology and theology and is specialized in music and rituals.
 Since 2007 he is (associate) professor of ‘Music, Religion & Ritual’ at the Department of Culture Studies of Tilburg University (the Netherlands).
-His research focuses on ‘music and death’ and ‘practices of memorialization’.
-His research topics are: the contemporary Requiem, musical repertories of funeral rites, commemoration and music, music and grief, music and the First and Second World War, practices of memorialization regarding genocide (esp.
+His research focuses on rituals in contemporary societies.
+His main focus is on death rituals and practices of memorialization.
+His research topics are: the cremation ritual in Dutch society, changing deaht mentalities in Western societies, the contemporary Requiem, musical repertories of funeral rites, commemoration and music, music and grief, music and the First and Second World War, practices of memorialization regarding genocide (esp.
 Rwanda and Srebrenica).
-In cooperation with the universities of Cardiff (UK), Leuven (Belgium) and San Sebastian (Spain) he has established a network focusing on research into practices of memorialization and the process of social reconstruction after atrocities.

 I am active member of the COST Action program "Cultural Victimology".
 One of the Working Groups in this COST Action concerns Victimology in Cultural Expressions.
 Victims and victimization are important themes in art.
 In film, literature and pop music, victims’ stories come to the fore.
 Or artists express their anger against the consequences of war and (sexual) violence.
 In the current phase of the COST Action we are working on the network.
 We are looking for researchers who work on ‘victim/victimization and (pop) music’.
 See for an overview of the COST Action this link: https://www.cost.eu/actions/CA18121/%20-%20tabs%7CName:overview/#tabs|Name:overview.